charlesfrye/charlesfrye.github.io/_posts/2019-01-18-frechet-linear-network.markdown

 for details.
-Most importantly, the inner product $$\langle , \rangle$$ is in the [Frobenius norm]({{site.url}}/math/2018/02/28/how-big-is-a-matrix.html), meaning it can also be written
+Most importantly, the inner product $$\langle , \rangle$$ is in the [Frobenius norm]({{site.url}}/math/2018/02/28/how-big-is-a-matrix.html), meaning it applies to matrices and can also be written

 $$
 \langle A, B \rangle = \mathrm{tr}\left(A^\top B\right)